-The Innovative Health Initiative has been conceived to encompass disease areas focussing on unmet public health needs.
-The Initiative will cover the different stages in the health care pathway at which it intends to intervene, including prevention, detection, diagnostics, treatment, and disease management.
+The Innovative Health Initiative is conceived to encompass various disease areas focussing on unmet public health needs.
+The Initiative will cover various stages in the health care pathway at which it intends to intervene, including prevention, detection, diagnostics, treatment and disease management5.